The history of inculcating formal technical/engineering education started in the 19th century although it got momentum in 20th century

 BMSIT & M is practicing OBE and ready to get accreditation by NBA, New Delhi.
 The National Board of Accreditation (NBA), India was initially established by AICTE (All India Council of Technical Education) under section 10(u) of AICTE act, in the year 1994, for periodic evaluations of technical institutions & programmes basis according to specified norms and standards as recommended by AICTE council.

-NBA in its present form came into existence as an autonomous body with effect from 7th January 2010, with the objective of Assurance of Quality and Relevance of Education, especially of the programmes in professional and technical disciplines, i.e., Engineering and Technology, Management, Architecture, Pharmacy and Hospitality, through the mechanism of accreditation of programs offered by technical institutions.
+NBA in its present form came into existence as an autonomous body with effect from 7th January 2010, with the objective of Assurance of Quality and Relevance of Education, especially of the programmes in professional and technical disciplines, i.e., Engineering and Technology, Management, Architecture, Pharmacy and Hospitality, through the mechanism of accreditation of programs offered by technical institutions and BMSIT & M is one of the leading engineering colleges in bangalore under vtu.

 NBA has introduced a new process, parameters and criteria for accreditation.
 These are in line with the best international practices and oriented to assess the outcomes of the programme.